graphile/worker/README.md

 ## Running

 `graphile-worker` manages its own database schema (`graphile_worker`).
-Just point graphile-worker at your database and we handle our own migrations:
+Just point graphile-worker at your database and we handle our own migratiDons:

 ```
 npx graphile-worker -c "postgres:///my_db"
 ```

+Note: Graphile Worker expects the runtime postgres role to be the same as the one used while running the migrations.
+If for some reason you need to run your migrations as a different role, you can fix this by changing the owner role of the tables to be the runtime one.

 (`npx` looks for the `graphile-worker` binary locally; it's often better to use the `"scripts"` entry in `package.json` instead.)